Generate your first API key

 The generated API key appears.
 Copy it using any of the copy buttons and paste it somewhere safe.

-Note The API key is only displayed once, when you create it.
-If you don’t copy it, there is no way to see this specific key again.
-You have to generate a new key if you don’t copy it.
+The API key is only displayed once, when you create it.
+If you don’t copy it, you won’t be able to see this specific API key again and will need to generate a new key.

 Next steps